Your University Career Center Is Here To Assist You

 Virtual Job And Internship Fairs

 Career fairs are usually held in large ballrooms, with lines of students and the latest recruiter swag.
 This fall all career fairs will be virtual!
 Your experience is going to be different but equally as good.
 There will be a couple of ways to connect with employers.
-You may make 10-minute appointments (in advance) to meet one-on-one with reps from organizations top on your list; you’ll also be able to “drop in” on larger group sessions for the organizations you want to learn more about.
+You may make 10-minute appointments (in advance) to meet one-on-one with reps from organizations top on your list; you’ll also be able to sign up for larger group sessions for the organizations you want to learn more about.
 In either case, you’ll want to be intentional about how you engage with recruiters to ensure you stand out!

 - Before each fair:

-- Strategize how to best engage with recruiters in your 10-minute meetings: how do you want to introduce yourself? what interests you about the organization? what skills/experiences do you bring?
+- Strategize how to best engage with recruiters in your meetings: how do you want to introduce yourself? what interests you about the organization? what skills/experiences do you bring?
 Consider questions you want to ask: what do successful candidates have in common with one another? what are the next steps after the fair? what they enjoy most about working at the organization?

 - Prepare to succeed!
 A virtual career fair is an opportunity to really connect with employers.
-Show genuine interest in their opportunities, ask them about topics you genuinely care about, this is your chance to learn more about your potential future employer!
+Show genuine interest in their opportunities, ask them about topics you genuinely care about.
+This is your chance to learn more about your potential future employer!

 - And ALWAYS, check your technology, connections and your space to ensure that nothing gets in the way of quality interactions.